canonical/prometheus-k8s-operator/CONTRIBUTING.md

-The core implementation of this charm is represented by the [`PrometheusCharm`](src/charm.py) class. `PrometheusCharm` responds to configuation changes, changes in relations with Alertmanager, Grafana and any scrape target.
+The core implementation of this charm is represented by the [`PrometheusCharm`](src/charm.py) class. `PrometheusCharm` responds to

+- configuation changes,
+- changes in relations with Alertmanager,
+- changes in relations with Grafana
+- changes in relations with any scrape target.

 In response to any change in its configuration, relations with Alertmanager or scrape target, `PrometheusCharm` regenerates its config file, and restarts itself.

 In response to a change in relation with Grafana `PrometheusCharm` provides Grafana its own address and port. `PrometheusCharm` also validates all configurations options when provided before generating its config file.

 The `PrometheusCharm` object interacts with its scrape targets using a [charm library](lib/charms/prometheus_k8s/v1/prometheus.py).
 Using this